JamesNZL/notion-assignment-import/README.md

 | ---------------------- | ---------------------- |
 | `COURSE 121`           | `👨‍💻`                    |
 | `COURSE 101`           | `✨`                    |

+# Troubleshooting

+## Wrong Timezone

+If your assignments are being imported into Notion in the wrong timezone, please first ensure that you have configured the `Timezone` option correctly.

+> **Note**
+> After configuring a `Timezone`, you must then `Clear` and re-copy your `Saved Assignments` in the extension popup.
+> Timezone offsets are applied when assignments are initially copied from Canvas, and not when assignments are exported to Notion.

+> **Warning**
+> To prevent erroneous clears, the extension will automatically restore cleared assignments if the extension popup is closed before the `Cleared!` success status is displayed.

 # Release Notes